 As understandable as our feelings of shame might be this case, it is not a sign of true guilt on our part.
 Rather, it is a kind of shame-by-association.

 We didn’t rig the Kentucky-Tennessee Race.
-We didn’t discriminate against people under 5”6 or try to deprive them of fresh drinking water.
-We didn’t engage in Red-Hunts.
+And we didn’t discriminate against people under 5”6 or try to deprive them of fresh drinking water.
+Furthermore, we didn’t engage in Red-Hunts.
 So, while we unknowingly benefited from privilege in all three scenarios, we are not guilty of violating any moral principles, insofar as we did not realize our privilege.

 But What about When We Become Aware of Our Privilege?